danludwig/eventsourced.net/README.md

 #### With Visual Studio

 To run in Visual Studio, you will need at least version 2015 with Update 1 installed.
-Don't try to open any of the solution or project files unless you're sure you have ASP.NET 5 RC installed.
+Don't try to open any of the solution or project files unless you're sure you also have ASP.NET 5 RC installed, as described below.

 ##### Download & install ASP.NET 5 RC if necessary
 - Start Visual Studio.